AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-approval-report-cant-accurately-determine-deadlines.md

 exl-id: 1f636a74-9522-4f2b-8e91-4f0facf1cdbc
 hidefromtoc: yes
 ---
-# Proofs: Proof Approval report can't accurately determine deadlines
+# Proofs: [!UICONTROL Proof Approval] report can't accurately determine deadlines

 NOTE: The Product team is currently evaluating this issue resolution, which might require product enhancements.
 Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.